thorsteneckel/inquirer/README.md

   - `:name` (String) The display value
   - `:short` (String) (optional) To display after selection
   - `:value` (String|Symbol) To save in the answers Hash
+  - `:when` (Proc|Boolean) (optional) Should return true or false depending on whether or not this question should be asked.
+The value can also be a simple boolean.
 - `:default` (Integer|String|Symbol) (optional) Must be the choice index (Integer) in the Array or a choice `:value` parameters value (String|Symbol).

 #### Checkbox (`type: :checkbox`)